 The Mission of Residence Life at Gordon College

-We exist to bring glory to God through the cultivation of an intentional Christian community committed to helping students:
+We exist to glorify God through the cultivation of an intentional Christian community committed to helping students:

 • GROW in understanding,